 OAT fast facts

 - If you have a total science or section score below 300, you must re-take the OAT.
-You can re-sit the OAT as many times as you want.
-Only the valid highest total science score is used.
+You can re-sit the OAT multiple times as permitted by OAT.
+The valid highest total science score, where all scores are over 300, is used.

 Do I need to study for the Optometry Admissions Test (OAT)?